 The Member, a designated representative, or a provider on behalf of the Member may also initiate a grievance by submitting a letter or a completed "Grievance Form".
 The Member may request this Form from the MHSA's Customer Service Department.
 If the Member wishes, the MHSA's Customer Service staff will assist in completing the Grievance Form.
 Completed Grievance Forms must be mailed to the MHSA at the address provided below.
-The Member may also submit the grievance to MHSA online by visiting the www.blueshieldca.com.
+The Member may also submit the grievance to the MHSA online visiting by www.blueshieldca.com.

+1-877-263-9952

-Blue Shield of California Mental Health Service Administrator P.O.
-Box 719002 San Diego, CA 92171-9002
+Blue Shield of California

+Mental Health Service Administrator

+P.O.
+Box 719002

+San Diego, CA 92171-9002

 The MHSA will acknowledge receipt of a grievance within five calendar days.
 Grievances are resolved within 30 days.
-The grievance system allows Subscribers to file grievances for at least 180 days following any incident or action that is the subject of the Member's dissatisfaction.
+The grievance system allows Subscribers to file grievances within 180 days following any incident or action that is the subject of the Member's dissatisfaction.
 See the previous Customer Service section for information on the expedited decision process.

-If the grievance involves an MHSA Non-Participating Provider, the Member should contact the Blue Shield Customer Service Department as shown on the back page of this combined Evidence of Coverage and Disclosure Form.
+If the grievance involves an MHSA Non-Participating Provider, the Member should contact the Blue

+Shield Customer Service Department as shown on the back page of this combined Evidence of Coverage and Disclosure Form.